Geometry & Trigonometry

 Practice Questions

-Geometry & Trigonometry questions on the Digital SAT cover area, volume, angle relationships, the Pythagorean theorem, and the basics of right-triangle trigonometry.
+Geometry & Trigonometry questions cover area, volume, angle relationships, the Pythagorean theorem, and the basics of right-triangle trigonometry.
 A reference sheet with key formulas is provided during the test, but knowing when and how to apply each formula efficiently is the real skill being assessed.

-Geometry and Trigonometry make up roughly 15% of the Digital SAT Math section and are spread across both the no-calculator and calculator modules.
-Unlike the geometry of previous SAT versions, the Digital SAT is less focused on formal proof and more focused on applying formulas and relationships to find missing lengths, areas, and angle measures in real or described diagrams.
+Geometry and Trigonometry make up roughly 15% of the Math section and are spread across both the no-calculator and calculator modules.
+The current test format is less focused on formal proof and more focused on applying formulas and relationships to find missing lengths, areas, and angle measures in real or described diagrams.
 The provided reference sheet lists major formulas, so memorization is less important than fluency in application.

 The four core subtopics move from two-dimensional figures to three-dimensional solids, from basic angle arithmetic to the formal relationships in special triangles, and from the Pythagorean theorem to sine, cosine, and tangent.
 Many questions combine multiple concepts—for example, a circle problem that also requires the Pythagorean theorem to find a chord length, or a trigonometry problem that also tests similar triangle properties.
 Building a flexible toolkit rather than a rigid list of procedures is the key to handling these hybrid questions.